|

 should be right and I should be wrong?
 These kinds of thoughts he usually

-dismissed without an effort, as a temptation of the deve1,
+dismissed without an effort, as a temptation of the deve1, but they would

-himself.
-On one occasion, after preaching to his
+one occasion, after preaching to his congregation about the restoration of

-congregation about the restoration of the people of Israel; his mind became
+the people of Israel; his mind became more beclouded than ever, & he felt

-more beclouded than ever, & he felt he did not fully believe all he had
+he did not fully believe all he had told his people.
+In

-this state of dissatisfaction and perplexity, he went to his desk and carefully
+this state of dissatisfaction and perplexity, he went to his desk and

-in a hotel in Cashaw and persuaded him to the
+Rabbi in a hotel in Cashaw and persuaded him to the

 purchase the book.
 He never looked into it.
 When he came to Quebec and